zacherytcox/stelligent-u/06-auto-scaling/README.md

 using the CLI.
 Observe Auto Scaling as it launches a replacement instance.
 Take note of what it does with the instance you marked unhealthy.
+>It created a new instance and once it is labeled "healthy", the AutoScaling Group placed the new instance "InService" and removed/terminated the instance I marked unhealthy.

 #### Lab 6.2.4: Troubleshooting Features